-For your caffeine fix, head into Early Bird Coffee or Nerd Teas in Woodstock.
+For your caffeine fix, head into Early Bird Coffee in Woodstock.
 At Early Bird, Elio Caporicci roasts premium beans in-house for amazing roasts in dark, medium and light but this time of year, we love their festive roast.

 Looking for a celebration drink?
 Woohoo!
 Ring in the winter with a cold pint of craft beer from Upper Thames Brewing Company on-site at the brewery or their sister location, The Brickhouse Brewpub.